Harry vs Piers is the classic tale of the prince vs the troll | Tom Peck

 Actually, that’s not quite true.
 The rest of team “various” was out in force.
 Michael Turner, better known as Michael Le Vell, better known as Kevin Webster, the mechanic from Coronation Street sat dutifully behind Mr Sherborne.
 So did Nikki Sanderson, also of Corrie fame, and Ingrid Tarrant, of Chris Tarrant’s ex-wife fame.

 All of them had to walk past the gathered flashbulbs and in through the side door of the courthouse.
-(Its main revolving door, made briefly famous 10 years ago when Bernie Ecclestone found himself unable to get out of them, was out of action.)
+(Its main revolving door, made briefly famous 10 years ago when Bernie Ecclestone found himself unable to get out through it, was out of action.)

 The Rolls Building was built not long before then, chiefly to hear cases of high finance.
 Court 15 is directly below court 23, and in both architecture and decor is identical.
 For those of us who were here 12 years ago, to listen to four long months of Roman Abramovich being unsuccessfully sued for £6.6bn, it is somewhat disconcerting to see Corrie’s Kevin sitting in the seats that were once very much filled by the now-deceased Boris Berezovsky’s ex-Mossad goons.